 Maintains communications with chapters through visits, individual correspondence and newsletters to chapter presidents.

-Confers with Headquarters and state membership chairman to formulate plans for new chapters and growth within chapters.
+Confers with Headquarters and state membership chair to formulate plans for new chapters and growth within chapters.

 Interprets International and state bylaws, policies and procedures to chapters through communications and visits.